miraan/node-flow-api-boilerplate/README.md

 Each user has an associated `level` which governs their permissions to perform certain actions.

-Level 1 users can only view and change their own records.
+Level 1 users can only view and change their own user record and trip records.

-Level 2 users can view all records, but only change records of level 1 users.
+Level 2 users can view all user records, change their own trip records and change all user records for level 1 users.

-Level 3 users can view and change all records.
+Level 3 users can view and change all user and trip records.

-Stack used: Node.JS, Express, Flow, Babel + ES Preset, Gulp, Passport (Bearer Token Strategy), Facebook Node SDK (fb), Redis
+Stack used: Node.JS, Express, Flow, Babel + ES Preset, Gulp, Passport (Bearer Token Strategy), Facebook Node SDK (fb), Redis, Jest, supertest

-## All User Routes
+## Login Routes

 `GET /api/v1/login/facebook?facebookAccessToken=xxxxx`: Authenticates and returns a token.

+## User Routes

 `GET /api/v1/user/me`: Returns own profile.